 International Tax Return Information

-Do not be in a hurry to file your tax return; file the correct tax return the first time.
+Do not rush to file your annual tax return; file the correct tax return the first time.

-All U.S.-sourced income or treaty exemption payments must be reported and filed on the annual US tax return.
-You must report any income exempt from US tax under a treaty (regardless of amount).
-You may have forms that arrive later that you need to report (W-2, 1042-S, 1099 series, 1095, etc.).
-If you miss adding a form to your return, you will have to amend the return, which is a complicated process, and you may owe taxes back.
-The U.S. tax system for taxpayers is calendar year reporting, so income received from January 1 through December 31 will be reported for that year.
+All U.S.-sourced income or treaty exemption payments must be reported on the annual federal and state tax returns.
+You must report all income exempt from tax under a treaty (regardless of amount).
+If you omit income on your return, you will have to amend the return, a complicated process, and you may owe tax back.
+The U.S. tax system is a calendar year reporting – income received from January 1 through December 31.

-- Regardless of how you complete your nonresident Federal tax return, the Indiana income tax return can be completed with help from the Krannert volunteers (free service) at https://sites.google.com/view/purduetaxhelp/home or visit in.gov for tax forms and instructions.
-This return must also be mailed in.
+Regardless of how you complete your nonresident Federal tax return, the Indiana income tax return can be completed with help from the Daniels School of Business Volunteers (free service) starting in mid-February 2024 or visit www.in.gov for tax forms and instructions.

 International Tax Return FAQs